Are Quadcopters Legal?

 As noted, the main change will be the formal ratification of laws that enforce common-sense guidelines already established within the RC community.
 We will also likely see the legalization of commercial UAV uses, probably requiring some form of FAA or other government agency licensing or registration.

 One hopes that the new laws will take into account the wide range of types of UAVs, and not lump everything from a Hubsan X4, which weighs just ounces and nearly fits in your pocket, to a Boeing Phantom Eye, which has a 150-foot wingspan and can carry a 450-pound payload.
 Ideally, consumer UAVs probably shouldn't fall under FAA legislation at all, beyond a provision that they don't interfere with manned aircraft.
-Any other legislation regarding their uses, such as invasion of privacy or endangering the public, seems to me to fall outside the FAA's jurisdiction.
 Other forms of federal legislation may apply, and for things like risks to the public, it probably makes sense for laws to be crafted at the city level, or perhaps regional level.
-Clearly, the risks associated with UAV operation in New York City are very different from those in small towns in Colorado.
+Clearly, the risks associated with UAV operation in New York City are very different from those in small towns and rural areas.